 Hello high schoolers!
-A quick note: these recommendations are designed for current high school seniors, but that doesn't mean you can't get an early start on the application pieces if you're a Junior or Sophomore.
+A quick note: these steps are designed for current high school seniors, but that doesn't mean you can't get familiar with the application process.

-Baruch makes decisions on a rolling basis but recommends completing applications well before the below "priority deadlines."
-In other words, if you're ready to apply by November or December, go right ahead and submit the CUNY application.
+Baruch makes decisions on a rolling basis but recommends completing applications before the "priority deadlines."
+When you are ready to apply, feel free to use one of the links below:

 Priority Deadline: September 15th